Who are we?

 - Are open and transparent about our work.

-We have four main duties.
+We have four statutory duties.
 They are to:

 - Listen and act on people’s views.